SeoulP/GithubRepo/README.md

+# Github Repo

-This is a repo for my Mobile App Development Class to practice their Github chops.
+This is a repo for my [**Mobile App Development Class**](http://butlercc.edu) to practice their Github chops.

-This is a forked project, originally by Brian is Brilliant, forked by SeoulP
+- This is a forked project, originally by Brian is Brilliant, forked by SeoulP

-Danny was here!
+- Danny was here!

-Brian was here.
+- Brian was here.

-/create changes - abra
+- /create changes - abra